sharonsiu/personalpage/_projects/2023-checkin-checkout-system.md

   - basic authorization: .htaccess

 Outcome:
-  - also keep records in electronic vision in case missing the paper records
+  - also keep records in electronic vision in case the paper records are missing
   - email to remind borrower to return equipment